-25 Of The Best Avocado Recipes For Breakfast, Lunch And Dinner
+25 Of Our Best Avocado Recipes

 Photo, Erik Putz.

-Sometimes you just want a break from romaine.
-This crunchy, satisfying jicama and avocado salad packs plenty of colour and international flavour (and no lettuce).
+Sometimes you need a break from romaine.
+This irresistibly crunchy jicama and avocado salad packs plenty of colour and flavour (and no lettuce).
 Get this avocado salad recipe.

 10. Sweet peas on toast